DanielTisue/-XHR--XMLHttprequest-NodeJs/README.md

 ## Summary

-    Everytime the page is refreshed ( **server restarted: (command line)**  *node app.js* ) a new 'Zen' quote is shown in the browser.
+Everytime the ** server restarted: **  a new 'Zen' quote is shown in the browser.

 * API courstey of: https://api.github.com/zen

 ### First...

 When using this it is important to make sure you use an added dependency:

     npm i xmlhttprequest